1. States and events

 By the way: service problems from hosts that are currently not UP are not identified as problems.

-Further details about acknowledgements can be found in it's own article.
+Further details about acknowledgments can be found in it's own article.

 6.2.
 Alerts and notifications